 - Affordable Care Act and expansion of SUD treatment.
 Beginning in 2014, the Affordable Care Act (ACA) explicitly required individual and small group insurance plans, sold on and off the Marketplace, to cover SUD treatment.7 A significant number of low-income Americans, including those with SUD, also gained health insurance coverage through the ACA's Medicaid expansion.
 States were required to provide SUD services for individuals covered under Medicaid expansion as part of essential health benefits.
-In combination with rising overdose deaths, this expansion led many states toward revisiting and strengthening their coverage of SUD services across the continuum of care. - Medicaid 1115 waivers to expand coverage of residential SUD treatment.
-In 2015, CMCS began approving waivers under Section 1115 of the Social Security Act to allow states to disregard the long-standing prohibition in Medicaid on covering residential and inpatient SUD treatment in "institutions for mental diseases" (IMDs).81 The waivers offer federal Medicaid matching funds for IMD services, but only if a state commits to ensuring that Medicaid beneficiaries have access to the full continuum of addiction care.
-States also are required to deploy an evidence-based, SUD-specific assessment, such as ASAM's multidimensional assessment, to determine the level of care that Medicaid beneficiaries require.
-As of June 2021, 32 states have waivers of the IMD exclusion for SUD services as part of Medicaid Section 1115 demonstrations (Figure 3).
+In combination with rising overdose deaths, this expansion led many states to revisit and strengthen their coverage of SUD services across the continuum of care. - Medicaid 1115 waivers to expand coverage of residential SUD treatment.
+In 2015, CMS began approving waivers under Section 1115 of the Social Security Act to allow states to disregard the long-standing prohibition on covering residential and inpatient SUD treatment in "institutions for mental diseases" (IMDs) in Medicaid.^{8,ii} The waivers offer federal Medicaid matching funds for IMD services, but only if a state commits to ensuring that Medicaid beneficiaries have access to the full continuum of addiction care.
+States also are required to deploy an evidence-based, SUD-specific assessment, such as an ASAM's Criteria multidimensional assessment, to determine the level of care that Medicaid beneficiaries require.
+As of January 2024, 32 states have waivers of the IMD exclusion for SUD services as part of Medicaid Section 1115 demonstrations (Figure 3).